Dedicated Dorset route returns thanks to BID investment

-The FE1 service, which begins today (20 February), is the result of a partnership between Go-Ahead Group owned Morebus and the BID.
+The FE1 service, which begins on Monday 20 February, is the result of a partnership between Go-Ahead Group owned Morebus and the BID.

 Morebus managing director, Andrew Wickham, said: “We have been serving the industrial estates with our route 13 buses – but that means a significant walk for those working there.

 “Now, with investment from the BID, we are able to re-introduce our FE1 service – which was temporarily halted during the Covid pandemic.
 It runs from Poole via Ringwood Road – opening up the estate to those who don’t have cars as well as enabling those who do, to leave them at home and opt for sustainable transport instead.”